bignerdranch/expandable-recycler-view/README.md

 Inside your `ExpandableRecyclerAdapter`, you can create and bind your parent and child ViewHolders just as you would create and bind ViewHolders in a normal `RecyclerView`.

 #### View Behaviors
 You can define a custom button, image or view to trigger the expansion rather than clicking the whole item (default).
-To do this, your `ParentViewHolder` implementation should override `ParentViewHolder#shouldItemViewClickToggleExpansion()` to return false.
-Then in your implementation set a click listener on your custom view and call `ParentViewHolder#expandView()` to trigger the expansion or `ParentViewHolder#collapseView()` to trigger a collapse.
+To do this, your `ParentViewHolder` implementation should override `shouldItemViewClickToggleExpansion()` to return false.
+Then in your implementation set a click listener on your custom view and call `expandView()` to trigger the expansion or `collapseView()` to trigger a collapse.

 You can also create your own animations for expansion by overriding `ParentViewHolder#onExpansionToggled(boolean)`, which will be called for you when the itemView is expanded or collapsed.